Flamekebab/tugs-pdf-generator/README.md

 A web-based front-end that will provide the end user with a list of available documents to choose from as basic functionality.

 This may end up being both complicated and simple.
-Complicated in that it'll probably be easiest to do it using a framework like Flask, simple in that what we'll be asking of it isn't too complicated.
+Complicated in that it'll probably be easiest to do it using a framework like Fast API, simple in that what we'll be asking of it isn't too complicated.

 # Questions to be answered: